AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Reports
 =======

-This section contains various downloadable reports on user activity in the catalogue.
+This section contains various downloadable reports on user activity in the catalog.
 Each provide the option to choose a date range, and the option to filter by group.
 The resulting reports are available for download as a CSV.
 The following reports are available:

 * Updated metadata- can be used to find records that have been, or not been, updated within a specific timeframe
 * Internal metadata- can be used to find records that are only available within their group